 All undergraduate programs are required to have at least one 4.5 unit that is to be freely chosen by the student.
 Courses may be chosen from the list available on the University website, provided that any course prerequisite(s) are met.

 Employer reserved place

-A place in a program which is made available under an arrangement between the University and an employer or industry body.
-The arrangement limits or restricts enrolments in some or all of the places in the program to students sponsored by the employer or industry body.
+A place in a program that is made available under an arrangement between the University and an employer or industry body.
+The arrangement limits or restricts enrolments, in some or all of the places in the program, to students sponsored by their employer or industry body.

-A course of instruction that enables a person to subsequently undertake a program leading to a higher education award.
+A course or set of courses designed to provide students with the skills needed for success in further study, to assist in the transition to tertiary education.
+Successful completion helps prepare a person to be admitted to a course that leads to a higher education award.
 An enabling program is not a higher education award.

 English language print dictionary

-A dictionary that contains words in the English language, arranged alphabetically and expressed in English.
-It provides information about meaning, pronunciation, etymology (origin of the word) and inflected forms.
-It does not include a thesaurus, which is a book of synonyms (words having the same or similar meaning as another word) and antonyms (words having an opposite meaning of another word).
+A dictionary that contains words in the English language and provides information about meaning, pronunciation, origin and inflected forms.
+It does not include a thesaurus.

-A student who has load or approved leave for a program or a course recorded on the student record system on the census date for at least one study period in an academic year.
+A student who has approved leave or load recorded on the student record system against a program, or on a single course basis, at the census date for at least one study period in an academic year.